 - 1 celery stalk (washed and roughly chopped)

 - Large handful flat-leaf parsley (leaves and stalks)

 - 3 large egg whites

 - Optional: 2 to 3 drops Kitchen Bouquet (or other gravy-browning liquid)

 - Salt and pepper

-- Strain the stock through a large colander, discarding the solids, and return the liquid to the pan.
-Bring back to a boil and reduce by approx 1/4.
+Return the liquid to the pan.
+Bring back to a boil and reduce by approximately a quarter.